romeshyadav002/Dev-Tinder-Web/README.md

 - refactor our code to add constants file
 - you should not be access other routes without login
 - if token is not present, redirect user to login page
+- Logout feature
+- Get the feed and add the feed in the store
+- build the userCard on feed